stacks-network/docs/src/pages/write-smart-contracts/counter-tutorial.md

    To provide access to the `counter` variable from outside of the current smart contract, we need to declare a public function to get it.
 The last lines of the code add a public `get-counter` function.
 The [`var-get`](/references/language-functions#var-get) statement looks for a variable in the contract's data space and returns it.

-   With that, you are ready to rerun the tests!
+   With that, you are ready to rerun the tests

 3. Run the tests and review the results: